mozman/ezdxf/docs/source/dxfentities/underlay.rst

         Boundary path as list of vertices (read/write).

-        Two vertices describe a rectangle (lower left and upper right corner), more than 2 vertices is a polygon as clipping path.
+        Two vertices describe a rectangle (lower left and upper right corner), more than two vertices is a polygon as clipping path.

     .. attribute:: underlay_def